 The Rutland Osprey Project is one of the most pioneering projects ever carried out in Osprey Conservation.

-Following a successful translocation project, 2001 saw the hatching of the first wild osprey in central England for over 150 years.
+Following a successful translocation project, 2001 saw the hatching of the first wild osprey in central England for over 150 years and since then, we have welcomed 200 chicks - and counting.
 The birds now regularly breed at Rutland Water and Rutland is very much the home of the modern English Osprey.

 The Birds are still extremely vulnerable and as such project officers and volunteers observe the birds from their arrival in spring until they migrate to West Africa in autumn.
 Visitors can find out more about these iconic birds by visiting the Lyndon Visitor Centre on the South Shore of Rutland Water.

 More information on the project can be found by clicking here.

 Grab your binoculars and head to the western end of the water park, where visitors will find the Anglian Water Bird Watching Centre which features a viewing gallery, interactive displays and shops.

 The Anglian Water Birdwatching Centre at Egleton offers exciting environmental displays, a great range of gifts and souviners, viewing gallery, excellent schools service, and In Focus optical shop.
 At the Lyndon Visitor Centre, home to the Osprey Project, there is a fascinating Weather and Wildlife exhibition as well as a Wildlife Trust shop.